Benjamin-Davies/atari-breakout/README.md

-# atari-breakout
+# Atari Breakout
-An Atari Breakout game written in typescript
+An Atari Breakout game written in TypeScript.

 # Getting started
  - Clone this repository,